dev-hack95/dev-hack95/README.md

 ### 👨‍💻: About Me :
 #### I am a Data Scientist and Backend engineer.

-- :telescope: I am a Data Scientist focusing on machine learning and deep learning models, with a strong interest in backend development for ML applications.
+- :telescope: I am a Data Scientist and Hardware enthusiasts focusing on machine learning and deep learning models, with a strong interest in software and hardware intergrations for ML applications.
 In my free time, I enjoy reading tech articles on Medium and watching anime.
 My passions include FPGA and AI applications, EdgeAI, low latency applications, and performance engineering.
 I am dedicated to exploring innovative technologies that enhance efficiency and drive advancements in the field of artificial intelligence.

 - 📬 How to reach me: saiprasadtoshatwad@gmail.com